mesosphere/dcos-docs-site/pages/services/prometheus/0.1.0-2.2.1/install/install.md

 ## Installing HA-Prometheus without Alert Manager and point to HA-Alert Manager launched with base build:

  To install HA-Prometheus without alert manager , alert manager check box not to be checked under alert manager config.
- To point HA-Prometheus server to base\first build HA-Alert manger,we require to pass alert manager endpoint as target for each of HA-Prometheus services we run.
+ To point HA-Prometheus server to base\first build HA-Alert manger,we require to pass alert manager endpoint as target for each of HA-Prometheus services we run under prometheus configuration yml.

 ## Installing HA-global prometheus

 To federate data from slave prometheus to global prometheus,HA-global prometheus is requird to be installed.
-To install global prometheus, enable global prometheus box to be checked and slave prometheus end points needs to be passed as target with in single quotes comma separated.
+To install global prometheus, you would require to mention global prometheus specific configuration changes to prometheus yml and slave prometheus end points needs to be passed as target with in single quotes comma separated.

-Note: enable global prometheus box only to be checked when you require federation else its not recommended to be checked.
+Note: mention global prometheus configuration only when you require federation else its not recommended to be checked.

 ## Install HA-Prometheus standalone with no linkage to Alert Manager\Global Prometheus:

-To Install HA-Prometheus server without alert manager\global prometheus , you should not check on alert manager check box , alert manager target check box and global prometheus check box.
+To Install HA-Prometheus server without alert manager\global prometheus , you should not check on alert manager check box , alert manager target check box and should not put global prometheus configuration.

 With these configuration HA-Prometheus server would be launched without pointing to HA-Alert Manager.